Integrability and tail estimates for Gaussian rough differential equations: Introduction

 \section{Introduction}

 Gaussian processes that are not necessarily semimartingales arise in modeling a large variety of natural phenomena.
-The range of their applications reaches from fluid dynamics (e.g. randomly forced Navier-Stokes systems \cite{HM}) via the modeling of financial markets under transaction costs (\cite{G}) to the study of internet traffic through queueing models based on fractional Brownian motion (fBm) \cite{GO}.
+The range of their applications reaches from fluid dynamics (e.g., randomly forced Navier--Stokes systems~\cite{HM}), the modeling of financial markets under transaction costs \cite{G}, to the study of internet traffic through queuing models based on fractional Brownian motion (fBm)~\cite{GO}.
 These applications motivate the study of stochastic differential equations of the form

-driven by Gaussian signals.
-Over the past decade extensive progress has been made understanding the behaviour of solutions to such equations.
-In particular, for the case of fBm with Hurst parameter $H>1/4$ the work of Cass and Friz \cite{CF} shows the existence of the density for (\ref{Int-Eq}) under H\"{o}rmander's condition; Hairer et al. \cite{BH}, \cite{HP} have shown the smoothness of this density and established ergodicity under the regime $H>1/2$.
+driven by a Gaussian process $X$.
+Over the past decade extensive progress has been made understanding the behavior of solutions to such equations.
+In particular, for the case of fBm with Hurst parameter $H>1/4$, the work of Cass and Friz~\cite{CF} shows the existence of the density for (\ref {Int-Eq}) under H\"{o}rmander's condition; Hairer et al.~\cite{BH,HP} have shown the smoothness of this density and established ergodicity under the regime $H>1/2$.

-Various recent works (Coutin-Qian \cite{CQ}, Ledoux-Qian-Zhang \cite{LQZ}, Friz-Victoir \cite{FV}, Lyons-Hambly \cite{HL}) have explored the use of rough paths to understand differential equations driven by non-semimartingale noise processes.
-Within this framework we can make sense of the solutions to (\ref{Int-Eq}) driven by a broader class of Gaussian noises (which includes fBm $H>1/4$) than classical analysis based on Young integration.
-Thus, if we consider the flow $U_{t\leftarrow0}^{\mathbf{X}}\left( y_{0}\right) \equiv Y_{t}$ of the RDE $\left( \ref{Int-Eq}\right) $ then under sufficient regularity on $V,$ the map $U_{t\leftarrow0}^{\mathbf{X}}\left( \cdot\right) $ is a differentiable function \ (see, for example, \cite{FV}) and its derivative ("the Jacobian"):
+Various recent works (Coutin and Qian~\cite{CQ}, Ledoux, Qian and Zhang \cite{LQZ}, Friz and Victoir~\cite{FV}, Lyons and Hambly~\cite{HL}) have explored the use of rough paths to understand differential equations driven by nonsemimartingale noise processes.
+Within this framework we can make sense of the solutions to (\ref{Int-Eq}) driven by a broader class of Gaussian noises than classical analysis based on Young integration would allow.
+This class includes fBm with $H>1/4$.
+Thus, if we consider the flow $U_{t\leftarrow0}^{\mathbf {X}} ( y_{0} ) \equiv Y_{t}$ of the RDE (\ref{Int-Eq}), then under sufficient regularity on $V,$ the~map $U_{t\leftarrow0}^{\mathbf {X} } ( \cdot ) $ is a differentiable function (see, e.g., \cite{FV}), and its derivative (``the Jacobian'')

-satisfies path-by-path an RDE of linear growth driven by $\mathbf{X.}$
+satisfies path-by-path an RDE of linear growth driven by $\mathbf{X}$.